linagora/tmail-flutter/docs/stories/EPIC-Restore deleted messages/TF-1719-User-can-restore-deleted-messages.md

       + When I select Custom range, a Date picker will be displayed that allow me to select From date and To date.
       + The date range is not limited
    - Subject: a text field
-   - Recipient: I can input name/email address, the system will display a suggestion list of matched emails.
-I can select from the list or input the recipient mannually
+   - Recipients: I can input name/email address, the system will display a suggestion list of matched emails.
+I can select from the list or input the recipients mannually
-   - Sender:  I can input name/email address, the system will display a suggestion list of matched emails.
-I can select from the list or input the recipient mannually
+   - Senders:  I can input name/email address, the system will display a suggestion list of matched emails.
+I can select from the list or input the senders mannually
    - Has attachment: a Checkbox.
 If it is checked, the system will find and restore email which contains attachments
 - After input conditions, I click button Restore, the system will search for matched messages in in deleted vault.
-- When the search is in progress, there will be a loading status will message :"Recovery is in progress and might take time.
+- When the search is in progress, there will be a toast message :"Recovery is in progress and might take time.
 Please wait a few minutes."
-And a Cancel button.
-If I click Cancel, the restoring process stops immediately
 - When the search is completed, the system will restore 5 (configurable by system) first messages in the result to a new system folder:"Restored messages"
 - In this new system folder, I can see the list of recovered deleted messages:
    - With the folder, I can do actions :"Open in new tab"/"Mark as read"